 It is desirable for all to minimize both the number of animals and individual animal suffering.
 Animal experiments are also expensive, time-consuming, and complicated to conduct.
 If the purpose of the study can be achieved with another alternative method, the law prescribes that this method should be used.
 This could, for example, involve cell cultures or samples from humans.
 The concept of 3R - Replace, Reduce, and Refine - is central:

-Replace - Substitute animal-free experimental methods whenever possible.
+Replace - Substitute with animal-free experimental methods whenever possible.

 Reduce - Design experiments to use as few animals as possible.